zrnorth/flashcard/README.md

 psql
 ```

-You can run some simple tests with `npm test.`

 CLI stuff is in the `cli` folder. `npm link` to enable it.
 All pointed at local postgres atm.

 Current commands: